slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Yes, you should have a strong, crystal clear vision and end game, but you must be flexible about how you achieve that vision.

-“Anything perceived has a cause.~// humm-- rational and irrational players All conclusions have premises.
+“Anything perceived has a cause.~// humm-- rational and irrational players
+> *'All conclusions have premises.
 All effects have causes.
-All actions have motives. -- Arthur Schopenhauer
+All actions have motives.' -- Arthur Schopenhauer*

-key variables that you need to maximize and minimize, and follow the agile path blazed by Henry Singleton (My only plan is to keep coming to work. … I like to steer the boat each day rather than plan ahead way into the future.)
+Key variables that you need to maximize and minimize, and follow the agile path blazed by Henry Singleton (My only plan is to keep coming to work. … I like to steer the boat each day rather than plan ahead way into the future.)

-> *'My first thought, is never my best thought.
-My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*

 Knowing what you want is not enough, you must have a very clear blueprint for the specific actions you are going to take in order to achieve your end game

-- Almost everything people say to me has a good reason and a reason

-everybody is a genious. but if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.
+Everybody is a genious but if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.
 (under ideal conditions everybody is a genious)

-um texto historico é biased/shortsighted mais que um gráfico historico onde cada um tira as suas comclusoes.
+- um texto historico é biased/shortsighted mais que um gráfico historico onde cada um tira as suas comclusoes.

 > *'A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.' -- Alfred Korzybski, Science and Sanity*

-Lewis Carroll stated “we are what we believe we are”, but it seems that the world is also what we believe it to be
+Lewis Carroll stated “we are what we believe we are”, but it seems that the world is also what we believe it to be.

-The most difficult subjects can be explained to the most slow-witted man if he has not formed any idea of them already; but the simplest thing cannot be made clear to the most intelligent man if he is firmly persuaded that he knows already, without a shadow of doubt, what is laid before him.
+- The most difficult subjects can be explained to the most slow-witted man if he has not formed any idea of them already; but the simplest thing cannot be made clear to the most intelligent man if he is firmly persuaded that he knows already, without a shadow of doubt, what is laid before him.
 Much of this is the result of our need for cognitive consistency.
 As a consequence, we tend to see more evidence which enforces our worldview.
 Confirmatory data is taken seriously, while disconfirmatory data is treated with scepticism.
-To constantly evaluate our worldview would be exhausting, so we prefer to strengthen it.

-confirmation bias: As music unfolds, the brain constantly updates its estimates of when new beats will occur, and takes satisfaction in matching a mental beat with a real-in-the-world one.
+To constantly evaluate our worldview would be exhausting, so we prefer to strengthen it. confirmation bias: As music unfolds, the brain constantly updates its estimates of when new beats will occur, and takes satisfaction in matching a mental beat with a real-in-the-world one.

 > *'The eye sees only what the mind is prepared to comprehend.' -- Robertson Davies*

-You need to search out disconfirming evidence.
+- You need to search out disconfirming evidence.
+- fascinated by models. how the invisible afects the visible
+- you're always looking to patterns of differences! pattern recognition

 As Rebecca Goldstein wrote in Incompleteness: The Proof and Paradox of Kurt Godel:

 All truths -- even those that had seemed so certain as to be immune to the very possibility of revision -- are essentially manufactured.
 Indeed, the very notion of the objectively true is a socially constructed myth.
 Our knowing minds are not embedded in truth.
 Rather, the entire notion of truth is embedded in our minds, which are themselves the unwitting lackeys of organizational forms of influence.

-Truth in stereotypes there'es truth on GROUP opinions. steryotypes are the falsy _group_ opinions that account for a small amout. groups opinios self correct themselves.
+Truth in stereotypes there'es truth on GROUP opinions.
+Steryotypes are the falsy _group_ opinions that account for a small amout. groups opinios self correct themselves.

 Every word someone says is the tip of the iceberg.
 Underneath that word are thoughts, fears, emotions.
 Underneath those emotions is history and experiences.
 A single word is the final outcome of all of that history.
-There’s always a good reason and a real reason.
+- There’s always a good reason and a real reason.

 > *'Things which are different in order to be different are seldom better, but that which is made to be better is almost always different.' -- Dieter Rams*

-- fascinated by models. how the invisible afects the visible
-- you're always looking to patterns of differences! pattern recognition -->
+-->

 ---
-### On planning and decision making
+### On planning

 *'All battles are won or lost before they are ever fought.' -- Sun Tzu*